 As dire as things may seem, you still may have options to turn to in order to get emergency funding in your time of need, and an emergency line of credit may be just that.

 Today, we’re going to break down some of the important details surrounding these emergency loans, discuss some of the instances where an emergency line of credit might make sense to use, and go over the process of applying for one.

 What is a Personal Emergency Line of Credit?

 The nature of an emergency line of credit is fairly straightforward.
 You’ll apply for a line of credit, and if approved, you can draw this money as long as you have available credit.
-You’ll be charged interest and/or any applicable fees on the amount of money you use as opposed to paying charges on the total amount of credit you have available to you.
+You’ll be charged interest and/or any applicable fees on the amount of money you use from your line of credit as opposed to paying charges on the total amount of your line of credit limit.
 In this way, it’s somewhat similar to a credit card.

 Let’s compare this to something like an installment loan.
 With an installment loan, you’ll be given a lump sum and then be required to pay off the amount you’ve borrowed (your principal payment) plus interest and/or fees over a series of scheduled payments.
 With these types of loans, you’ll be paying charges on the entire amount you’ve borrowed as opposed to the amount you actually draw.
 This makes them somewhat less flexible than a line of credit.

 To apply for a fast line of credit, you’ll likely look to places like credit unions, banks, or certain other types of financial institutions.
 In this case, “fast” refers to the application process, as some online line of credits may only take a few minutes to apply for.
 The amount of time it takes to get access to your available credit, if approved, will vary between financial institutions.
 In some cases, you’ll be able to get the money in your bank account as soon as one business day after your draw request, ready to be used towards your financial needs and to act as a potential financial safety net.